-Oil gains trimmed as tensions on Iran strike recede - for now
+Oil charts steadier course as tensions on Iran strike ebb - for now

 Meanwhile news of a jet crash in Tehran didn’t disturb the return to calmer trading.

-Iran’s official news agency IRNA reported a Ukrainian airliner with at least 170 people on board crashed on Wednesday due to technical problems soon after taking off from Tehran’s Imam Khomeini airport.
+A Ukrainian Boeing 737 with at least 170 passengers crashed on Wednesday due to technical problems shortly after taking off from Tehran’s Imam Khomeini airport and all aboard were killed, Iran’s state television and a Ukrainian official said.

-Reporting by Aaron Sheldrick; Additional reporting by Yuka Obayashi; Editing by Kenneth Maxwell
+Reporting by Aaron Sheldrick; Additional reporting by Florence Tan in Singapore; Editing by Kenneth Maxwell